mapbox/ecs-telephone/readme.md

 [Thu, 22 Jun 2017 00:30:52 GMT] [worker] [68111482-ab11-48b3-b292-6c5dbf22c54e] Attention: make sure to locate the plants
 ```

-If you were to stitch the logs together, you'd see your telephone message distort like this (after sending `make sure to water the plants` as the original message):
+If you were to stitch the logs together, you'd see your telephone message distort like this (after sending `make sure to water the 🌿` as the original message):

 ```
 Attention: make sure to locate the plants
 Attention: make sure to locate the plants grass